 Evidence-Based Treatment Models at NCAC

 Several types of therapy are offered, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), and group therapy.
 TF-CBT is a treatment focused on helping children recognize how some of their thoughts, feelings, and behaviors have been shaped by their trauma.
 TF-CBT helps children to cope with and change those thoughts, feelings, and behaviors.
-PCIT is a treatment for parents and children who have difficulty communicating and interacting effectively together.
+PCIT is a treatment for parents and young children with disruptive behaviors designed to help parents and children interact more positively and effectively.
 Group therapy is an opportunity for children who have experienced trauma to meet, share their stories, and receive support and education together.
 The therapists using these therapies have been specially trained in these techniques.

 "I believe that my NCAC counselor is an angel sent from Heaven to keep me safe from my father who did mean things to me.
 She helped me understand that I do not have to be scared because I have not done anything wrong.
 She has encouraged me by telling me that I was right to tell my mom even though my dad said that it was our special secret and that if I told my mom she would die.
 I love my NCAC counselor very much; she is very important to me.
 I look forward to seeing her and miss her when I don’t see her for a while.
 I feel she really cares about me and keeping me safe." - Anonymous